 The borough of Greenwich currently offers London’s highest yields for landlords and some of the most affordable monthly rents for tenants.
 Woolwich rental growth forecast scores well in Crossrail areas with expected average rental growth of 21% between 2018 and 2020.

 A renters’ generation?

 The area is popular for apartment living – 72.1% of Woolwich’s inhabitants live in purpose-built blocks of flats and this trend looks set to continue with predictions that by 2025 60% of Londoners will be renting (up from 40% in 2000).

 What kind of price growth can be expected?

 Woolwich is expected to be an outperformer due to the impact of Crossrail and the asociated regeneration it will stimulate..

 The price of apartments has increased significantly in Woolwich in recent years.
-In the five years from August 2011, average flat prices in Greenwich have increased from GBP201,261 to GBP316,603, marking growth of 57% that is reflective of the significant investment that has already taken place.
+Since the announcement of Crossrail, average prices in Woolwich have increased from GBP186,406 to GBP36,473, marking growth of 69.8% that is reflective of the significant investment that has already taken place.

-With just over two years to go until Crossrail (which will be called the Elizabeth Line when it opens) opens in 2018 and further investment planned for the area, now is the time to take advantage of a relatively affordable area of London that offers strong growth potential and healthy rental yields.
+With Crossrail opening this year, (which will be called the Elizabeth Line when it opens) further investment planned for the area, now is the time to take advantage of a relatively affordable area of London that offers strong growth potential and healthy rental yields.